ararslan/BetaRegression.jl/docs/src/api.md

 The following common functions are extended for beta regression models:
 - `Link`: The model's link function
 - `coef`: The vector ``\boldsymbol{\beta}`` of regression coefficients
+- `coefnames`: Names of the coefficients (for models fit with a formula and table)
+- `coeftable`: Table of coefficient names, values, standard errors, z-values, and p-values
+- `confint`: Confidence intervals for the coefficient estimates
 - `deviance`: Model deviance
 - `devresid`: Vector of deviance residuals
 - `dispersion`: The estimated dispersion parameter ``\phi``